Chart Color Schemes

 Recent residential development output has been above average within Keilor East when compared nationally

-The average construction value is $669,000, indicating focus on the premium market.
-In FY-26, $1.1 million in commercial approvals were registered.
-Compared to Greater Melbourne, Keilor East maintains similar development levels per person.
-Recent construction comprises 41.0% detached dwellings and 59.0% medium and high-density housing, marking a shift from the current 81.0% houses.
-The location has approximately 152 people per dwelling approval, suggesting an expanding market.
+This suggests that supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.
+The average construction value of these properties is $669,000, indicating a focus on the premium market.
+In FY-26, Keilor East has registered $1.1 million in commercial approvals, suggesting minimal commercial development activity.
+Compared to Greater Melbourne, Keilor East maintains similar development levels per person, keeping market balance consistent with the broader area.
+Recent construction comprises 41.0% detached dwellings and 59.0% medium and high-density housing, marking a significant shift from existing patterns (currently 81.0% houses).

 Frequently Asked Questions - Development